Twitter whistleblower reveals employees concerned China agent could collect user data | Technology

 "In a nutshell, if we were already in bed, it would be problematic if we lost that revenue stream," he said.
 Zatko said on Tuesday that in the week before he was fired from Twitter, he learned the FBI told the company an agent of China's Ministry of State Security, or MSS, the country's main espionage agency, was on the payroll at Twitter.

 It was not immediately clear if the alleged Chinese agent was still working at the company.
-Twitter did not immediately respond to a request for comment on Zatko's testimony and the committee hearing.
+A Twitter spokesperson said the hearing "only confirms that Mr. Zatko's allegations are riddled with inconsistencies and inaccuracies."

 Grassley noted that Twitter Chief Executive Parag Agrawal refused to appear at the hearing for fear it could jeopardize the company's litigation against Elon Musk, who is also the CEO of Tesla Inc. Twitter and Musk head to trial next month over whether the billionaire's $44 billion takeover deal should be completed.
 The senator said in his opening remarks that many of the whistleblower allegations directly implicated Agrawal, and if the claims were true, "I don't see how Mr. Agrawal can maintain his position at Twitter going forward."